Work Hours

 Monday to Friday: 10.00 - 19.00

 In this article, we’ll explore the basics of Pulumi and compare how to create and manage a simple cloud resource (an S3 bucket in AWS, a Cloud Storage bucket in Google Cloud, and a Blob Storage container in Azure) across three major cloud providers using Python.
+For a deeper dive into strategising your infrastructure across diverse environments, explore our insights on Multi-Cloud and Hybrid Cloud Deployments.

-Getting Started with Pulumi
+Getting Started with Pulumi for Infrastructure as Code

 To get started with Pulumi, you need to install the Pulumi CLI and set up your environment.
 Here’s a brief guide to get you up and running:

-curl -fsSL https://get.pulumi.com | sh
+bashCopy code curl -fsSL https://get.pulumi.com | sh

-pulumi login
+bashCopy code pulumi login

-pulumi new python
+bashCopy code pulumi new python

-Example: Creating a Storage Bucket
+Pulumi IaC: Example of Creating a Storage Bucket Across Clouds

 First, install the necessary Pulumi AWS package: